-Just one of those extraordinary things … my book of Anthony Cotterell’s wartime journalism, This is ‘WAR’!, was published by Spellmount six years ago and it is only since the recent posts about Anthony and D-Day that suddenly a photograph of the Sherwood Rangers tank crew with whom Anthony was embedded in Normandy in June 1944 has come my way.
+Just one of those extraordinary things … My book of Anthony Cotterell’s wartime journalism, This is ‘WAR’!, was published by Spellmount in 2013, and it was six years later when suddenly a photograph was sent to me of the Sherwood Rangers tank crew with whom Anthony was embedded in Normandy after D-Day.

 Jack, the desert warrior, started a dissertation on how something obviously sounds different in the desert.